sandeep-kota/ROS-Concepts/README.md

 ```
 cd ~/catkin_ws/
 source devel/setup.bash
-roslaunch beginner_tutorials/talker frequency:= 5
+roslaunch beginner_tutorials talker_listener.launch frequency:=5
-#Where frequency is a positive number with default value as 10
+#Where frequency is a positive number with default value as 10Hz
 ```
 2) To run the service node, run the following command in a new terminal
 ```